rilhia/omni-endo-ai-mcp/README.md

 > [!NOTE]
 > **Privacy Reminder:** if you send me a screenshot for support, please blur out any private medical information or Glooko credentials first.

 ---

-<a id="how-the-code-is-organised"></a>
-## How the code is organised
-*(For developers reading the source.
-If you just want to use the tool, you can ignore this.)*

-The data flows: Glooko → sync → store → range → analytics → tools → your AI.

-* **`src/server.js`** — the MCP server and the tool definitions (what Claude launches over stdio).
-Thin wrappers around the analytics.
-* **`src/http.js`** — an alternative HTTP/SSE front door to the same tools (used by Open WebUI via the bridge).
-* **`src/analytics.js`** — the heart: all the clinical maths and data shaping, written as pure functions.
-* **`src/store.js`** — the SQLite archive (normalised rows, not raw Glooko blobs).
-* **`src/range.js`** — the layer the tools call; answers from the local archive and tops up from Glooko only when needed.
-Offline mode is gated here.
-* **`src/sync.js`** — the engine that pulls Glooko data into the archive (cold start, top-up, startup warm-up).
-* **`src/glooko.js`** — the Glooko API client (auth and fetching).
-* **`src/prompt.js`** — the clinical-auditor persona.

-A few invariants hold throughout: glucose is stored internally in one canonical unit (mmol/L) and only converted on output; bolus is summed from individual events while basal comes from Glooko's daily totals; all times are UTC; and per-day rates use the real observed span of data.

----

-<a id="disclaimer"></a>
-### Disclaimer
-*This tool is for informational and educational purposes only.
-It is not a medical device and is not a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions regarding a medical condition.
-Any analysis produced with the help of this tool, including AI-generated suggestions, must be reviewed with a qualified clinical professional before making any changes to your insulin therapy or medical regimen.*

----